Tea. Earl Grey. Hot.

 2020-04-27

-I am currently searching for new work.
-I tend to phrase it as “looking for new opportunities” or “challenges”.
-But let’s call it as it is.
-I am on a job hunt.
-The money question Quite often I find myself in an interview baffled by a question about my financial terms.
+The money question Quite often I found myself in an interview baffled by a question about my financial terms.
 Some interviewers require a range, some a single number.
-It is easier if the job ad has the offered range specified from the beginning, but only a little.…more
+It is easier if the job ad has the offered range specified from the beginning, but only a little.
+Having been a professional software developer for almost 15 years (i.e. since I started my self-employment in 2006) I am not shy to ask for the top offered value.…

 2020-04-14